 A fascinating dichotomy emerges over the evening.
 For all that its ingredients are grounded firmly in the local terrain, dining at Botanik can feel curiously out of place, the experience so novel that we could just as easily be in Melbourne, or perhaps a breezy new restaurant in Brooklyn.

 This is, in fact, already Botanik’s second incarnation, and the garden isn’t the only thing that has grown since the restaurant’s tentative but highly praised debut last summer.
 This year’s production is more confident, more elaborate, and still full of adventure.
-And even now, Botanik still feels like a real-time culinary happening, a step on the road towards something greater, in a way that makes us want to fast-forward to 2, 3 years from now and find out how that something has taken shape.
+And even now, Botanik still feels like a real-time culinary happening, a step on the road towards something greater, in a way that makes us want to fast-forward to two, three years from now and find out how that something has taken shape.

 Desserts start with a speckled, jellified mound of peach tree resin (Hangzhou), mixed with basil seeds and vaguely sweetened with strawberry guava.
 This feels like a litmus test for how much you enjoy gummy textures.